Seren1tye/LIXESTYLE-MERCHANDISE/UserManual-updates.md

-I written about menu/more,searchbutton,favourites,cart where i did elaborate purpose and feautures about it I have created navigation guide by referring to the app and website I have written about homescreen, search,menu/more,contact us,about us
+I written about menu/more,searchbutton,favourites,cart where i did elaborate purpose and feautures about it I have created navigation guide by referring to the app and website I have written about homescreen, search,menu/more,contact us,about us Afterwards, i have created the functionality guides where i will be explaining about 5 function with complete guide.